• Skip to main content

 Quark replacement

-For this particular recipe you can replace Greek yogurt for the quark amount listed OR use regular yogurt (the consistency is a bit runnier) for the milk PLUS quark used in this recipe.
+While replacing Quark doesn't always work, it thankfully does in this recipe!
+You can replace Greek yogurt for the quark amount listed OR use regular yogurt (the consistency is a bit runnier) for the milk PLUS quark used in this recipe.
+Sour cream or farmer's cheese also work as substitutions for the quark.

 Homemade Quark

+Want to step it up a notch?
 I have a homemade quark video tutorial inside my membership 'The German Connection.'
-It only took me about 10 years or trial and error to figure it out and it's SO GOOD!
+It only took me about 10 years or trial and error to figure out the right method that has the right taste, texture and live probiotics, and it's SO GOOD!

 Nutrition